TelenavMapping/External_Data/CONTRIBUTING.md

 If you have a comment or concern about a specific changeset, it's probably best to use the OSM changeset comment feature to address it there.

 You can find a list of all of our team members [here](https://github.com/TelenavMapping/mapping-projects/wiki/Team) if you want to get in touch with one of us individually.
-All our team members' OSM usernames start with `telenav_`.
+All our team members' OSM usernames end in `_telenav`.